ViSV29/Badminton-Club-Website/README.md

-A simple GUI developed using Python and its GUI library Turtle as part of the MA1008 curriculum offered by MA1008
+A simple GUI developed using Python and its GUI library Turtle.